ldijkman/randomnerd_esp32_wifi_manager/ESP8266-TFT_eSPI/ESP8266-LittleFS-wifi-manager_with_editor/readme.md

 # Touch Electra == Electra with tft touch display

-this version uses a fork of the espasyncwebserver for LittleFSBrowser
+this version uses a fork of the espasyncwebserver for LittleFSBrowser ACE js webeditor / cloudeditor
+- (edit the ESP8266 webserver files inbrowser)

 make sure u use LittleFS data upload, NOT SPIFFS